raymonstah/cuffs/README.md

 cuffs
 =====

-A username/password holder created with Python
+A username/password holder created with Python 2.7

+Run:
 >python cuffs.py

 * Use: Allows user to store private login information such as username/passwords.